aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom/node/isequalnode/_index.md

 ---
 ## Node.IsEqualNode method

-The isEqualNode() method of the [`Node`](../../node) interface tests whether two nodes are equal.
-Two nodes are equal when they have the same type, defining characteristics (for elements, this would be their ID, number of children, and so forth), its attributes match, and so on.
-The specific set of data points that must match varies depending on the types of the nodes.
+Tests whether two nodes are equal.
+This method tests for equality of nodes, not sameness (i.e., whether the two nodes are references to the same object) which can be tested with Node.isSameNode().
+All nodes that are the same will also be equal, though the reverse may not be true.

 ```csharp
 public bool IsEqualNode(Node otherNode)